-The last of our spring 2019 programs in Miami was our weekend-long, overnight Ocean Defenders Program, run in partnership with our friends at Field School.
-We welcomed 13 girls from Girls Inc. Sarasota to live aboard the R/V Garvin for the weekend, learning about marine conservation, trying new outdoor exploration skills, participating in a shark research expedition, and being mentored by women in science.
+For our weekend-long, overnight Ocean Defenders Program, we welcomed 13 girls from Girls Inc. Sarasota to live aboard Field School’s R/V Garvin for the weekend, learning about marine conservation, trying new outdoor exploration skills, participating in a shark research expedition, and being mentored by women in science!

 Our Ocean Defenders Program welcomed 13 girls aged 10 – 15 from Girls Inc. Sarasota to Miami on the weekend of May 4th.
 From the moment they arrived on Saturday morning, until the moment they left on Sunday evening, we made it our mission to pack in as much hands-on learning, fun, and exploration as we could!
 So, what did we get up to?
 Read on…